-They are installment loans that require a set monthly payment until the loan is paid in full.
+They’re installment loans that require a set monthly payment until the loan is paid in full.
 This amount may fluctuate, depending on the payment plan you’re on.
-And each time you remit payment, the activity is reported to the 3 credit bureaus – Experian, Equifax and TransUnion – and helps boost your payment history, which accounts for 35% of your FICO score.
+And each time you remit payment, the activity is reported to the 3 credit bureaus.
+Student loans are used by students to cover educational costs including tuition, books, and living expenses.

 Federal student loan servicers will give you 90 days to bring the account current before the delinquency is reported.
 Private student loan servicers aren’t as generous, though – you can expect them to report delinquency to the credit bureaus once the account reaches 30 days past due.